ifood/ifood-automation-test/README.md

 * Login: teste@teste.com
 * Password: 123456

-# Execute the automated tests
-###Note:
-Setup the capabilities to recognize your device/emulator in ... src/test/java/capabilities/CapsAndroid.java or src/test/java/capabilities/CapsIOS.java

-### Android
-mvn clean verify -P serenity -Dplatform=android -Dcucumber.options="--tags '@android'"
-### iOS
-mvn clean verify -P serenity -Dplatform=ios -Dcucumber.options="--tags '@ios'"

-##To view the report related to the last execution local in the Diogo Dourado machine
+#To view the report related to the last execution local in the Diogo Dourado machine
 Open the following file using Chrome

 Android